digital-asset/docs.daml.com/docs/2.10.0/docs/canton/usermanual/packagemanagement.rst

 .. snippet:: package_dar_vetting
     .. success(output=1):: participant1.topology.vetted_packages.list().exists(_.item.packageIds.contains(mainPackageId))
     .. assert:: RES

 .. note::
-    On enabling the vetting for a DAR, if it exists, the `CheckOnlyPackages` topology transaction is eventually removed.
-    However, this operation is done asynchronously and does not block the vetting API call.
+    On enabling the vetting for a DAR, if it exists, the `CheckOnlyPackages` topology transaction is eventually removed, as a `VettedPackages` topology transaction already implies that the referenced packages can be used for validating the pre-existing ledger contracts.
+This operation is done asynchronously and does not block the vetting API call.

 Once we disable the package's DAR vetting,